stdombek/docs/content/en/docs/Acquisitions/Receiving/_index.md

 3. Deselect any columns that you want to remove from the Expected table list.
 4. Your selections persist until you logout of FOLIO.

 ### Received

 This section displays a table list of the pieces of the order that have been received.
+See [Receiving a piece](#receiving-a-piece) for more information.
 To customize the columns that appear in the table list, follow these steps:

 1. In the Received section of the receiving title, select the **Actions** button.
 2. The listed columns are all selected by default under **Show columns** in the Actions list.
 3. Deselect any columns that you want to remove from the Received table list.
 4. Your selections persist until you logout of FOLIO.

+### Routing lists
+This section contains information about and the ability to add to a receiving record.
+See [Routing pieces](#routing-pieces) for more information.
+This section will only appear on receiving records with an order format of 'Physical Resource' or 'P/E Mix'.

+### Unreceivable
+This section displays a table list of the pieces of the order that have been marked unreceivable.
+See [Marking a piece unreceivable](#marking-a-piece-unreceivable) for more information.
+To customize the columns that appear in the table list, follow these steps:

+1. In the Unreceivable section of the receiving title, select the **Actions** button.
+2. The listed columns are all selected by default under **Show columns** in the Actions list.
+3. Deselect any columns that you want to remove from the Unreceivable table list.
+4. Your selections persist until you logout of FOLIO.

+### Bound items
+This section displays a table list of the pieces of the order that have been bound.
+See [Binding and unbinding pieces](#binding-and-unbinding-pieces) for more information.

 ## Editing receiving title information

 1. Find the receiving title you want to edit and select it.
 2. In the receiving title pane, click **Edit**.